org-trello/org-trello.github.io/contributions.md

 date:   2014-03-16 11:01:52
 ---

-- Pull Requests are welcome
+- Pull Requests are more than welcome ([README-dev.md](https://github.com/org-trello/org-trello/blob/master/README-dev.md))
 - Any feedback is welcome too
-- Open issues if you want something to be done
+- open [github issues](https://github.com/org-trello/org-trello/issues?state=open) for new need or real issues

 -

 ## Issues

-Please, open issues on [the github tracker](https://github.com/org-trello/org-trello/issues?state=open) describing:
+When there is trouble, please, open issues on [the github tracker](https://github.com/org-trello/org-trello/issues?state=open) describing:

 - emacs version
 - org-trello version